-"To conduct Denver's elections in a fair, accurate, accessible, secure transparent and efficient manner; to educate and encourage the public to participate in voting process; and to maintain accurate voter registration and election records."
+"To conduct Denver's elections in a fair, accurate, accessible, secure, transparent and efficient manner; to educate and encourage the public to participate in the voting process; and to maintain accurate voter registration and election records."

 The Clerk and Recorder's Office serves a number of important functions for the City and County of Denver including:

 - Preserving various records and making them available to the public

 The Elections Division of the Office of the Clerk and Recorder provides comprehensive election services for the City and County of Denver including voter records, election operations, election administration, and communications.